kushagra-nt/Tasklist-backend/README.md

 4) http://localhost:5000/api/getalltasklists

+    method -> GET
-    return an array of all the tasklists present in database, and for each tasklists return only thier name,description and id.
+    return an array of all the tasklists present in database, and for each tasklists return only their name,description and id.